Table of Contents

 - Transport nutrients, including vitamin C.

 The aqueous humor is produced by a part of the eye called the ciliary body, located above the eye’s lens.
-The aqueous humor must enter and be drained from the eye at an equal rate, using a system called the trabecular meshwork.
-This tissue lets fluid drain and replenish at an angle.
+The aqueous humor must enter and be drained from the eye at an equal rate, exiting the eye from a structure called the trabecular meshwork.
+This tissue lets fluid drain through it.

-Consistent secretion of the aqueous humor is important to your eye’s health and ensures it is the right size.
-It also allows you to see better.
+Consistent secretion of the aqueous humor is important to your eye’s health.

 Maintaining the Health of the Aqueous Humor